butterproject/butter-android/CONTRIBUTING.md

 <a name="report-a-bug"></a>
 ## General guidelines

-If you're about to raise an issue because think you've found a problem with Popcorn Time, or you'd like to make a request for a new feature in the codebase, or any other reason then please read this first.
+If you're about to raise an issue because think you've found a problem with Butter, or you'd like to make a request for a new feature in the codebase, or any other reason then please read this first.

 The GitLab issue tracker is the preferred channel for [bug reports](#bugs),